Top 16 Overnight Shift Jobs

-Hotel and resort front desk clerks greet and register patrons, answer questions about reservations, inform lodgers about the amenities of their establishments, respond to requests from patrons for items, and resolve problems with accommodations.
-Front desks must be staffed at all hours. so evening and overnight positions are often available.
+Hotel and resort front desk clerks greet and register patrons, answer questions about reservations, inform lodgers about the amenities of their establishments, respond to requests from patrons for items, and resolve problems with accommodation.
+Front desks must be staffed at all hours, so evening and overnight positions are often available.

 Positions at the front desk usually require only a high school diploma.
 On the job training is provided.